argoproj/argo-events/docs/eventsources/ha.md

 ## Kubernetes Leader Election

-By default, Argo Events will use NATS for the HA leader election.
-Alternatively, you can opt-in to a Kubernetes native leader election by specifying the following annotation.
+By default, Argo Events will use NATS for the HA leader election except when using a Kafka Eventbus, in which case a kubernetes leader election will be used.
+If using a different EventBus you can opt-in to a Kubernetes native leader election by specifying the following annotation.
 ```yaml
 annotations:
   events.argoproj.io/leader-election: k8s